martenframework/marten/docs/versioned_docs/version-0.1/files/managing-files.md

 ### Accessing the underlying file content

 File objects allow you to access the underlying file content through the use of the [`#open`](pathname:///api/Marten/DB/Field/File/File.html#open%3AIO-instance-method) method.
-This method returns a [`IO`](https://crystal-lang.org/api/IO.html) object.
+This method returns an [`IO`](https://crystal-lang.org/api/IO.html) object.

 For example: